The chicken & waffles at Bread Winners is why it's the best brunch spot in Uptown. (Courtesy of Bread Winners)

 Boards range from cheeses and nuts to fruit and honey.
 (Courtesy of Fount Board & Table)

-Teasom is opening its first store in Uptown.
+Teasom is opened its first store in Uptown in 2019.

 Bisous Bisous is where you go for the best macarons.
 (Courtesy of Bisous Bisous)